Learn More about Busing Eligibility and Safety

 • A house stop will not be made simply because the bus goes past a student’s house.
 Many routes travel past students’ houses on the way to or from school.
 Adding additional stops negatively impacts the efficiency of a route and will often result in a route that is consistently late to school.
 Additionally, the higher frequency of stops made by the bus often result in impatient motorists driving around the bus causing a safety concern.

-• A house stop would not necessarily be made because there is only one student at the stop.
+• Moving a stop would not necessarily be made because there is only one student at the stop.
 Other students may be assigned to the stop, but ride infrequently.
-Additionally, stops are made at corners for efficiency and to accommodate other students who may move into the neighborhood.

 • Except for special education circumstances, buses are generally not routed into a cul-de-sac.
 A school bus requires 115 feet to safely turn and cul-de-sacs typically do not have enough room for safe access.
 Driving into a cul-de-sac often forces the bus to back up, which is not compliant with bus driver procedures in the State of Illinois.